 All monothots can eat plain, everyday dirt.
-Certain types of monothots may have preferences for certain types of soil, or other foods entirely, but they're all capable of eating plain, unpolluted dirt, dust and sand.
+Certain types of monothots may have preferences for certain types of soil, or other foods entirely, but they are all capable of eating unpolluted dirt, soil, dust, gravel and sand.
 Monothots seem to have no need for air, so are usually kept in canvas bags of their preffered soil.
 The monothot will not eat canvas, but consumes about 5 times its weight in soil a day.

 It is considered a sin or bad omen to kill or injure a monothot, as they are harmless to crops and people, cost almost nothing to maintain, and provide a welcome service.
 Mages that employ spells that consume monothots are despised.
 Most of the spells needing monothots, therefore, do not consume the monothot in their casting.

 Monothots live for about a year.
 They are hermaphroditic, having both male and female reproductive organs.
 Two monothots may meet, each donating sperm to the other, which they can hold for up to two months.
-A monothot may collect sperm from several other monothots before it finally lays eggs, though it usually stops at six donators.
+A monothot may collect sperm from several other monothots before it finally lays eggs, though it usually stops at six.
 Starting in its second month, and every months thereafter, a monothot will lay a clutch of 40-60 eggs, usually beneath a large rock, then dump its collected sperm on it, plus some of its own.
-Roughly half of the eggs get properly fertilized.
-Assuming they are not eaten before they hatch, the baby monothots hatch in a week and immediately start burrowing away, eating and eating until they reach their full size in two weeks.
+Assuming they are not eaten before they hatch, the baby monothots hatch in a week and immediately start burrowing away, eating and eating until they reach their full size in one month.

 Sometimes called the spellbane monothot, the torunish variety has the same appearance and measly bite of a black monothot, but have a few extra abilities.
-It's named for the mythical land of Toruna, reputed to have a force field that erases any memorized spells and prevents spellcasting of any sort.
+It's named for the mythical land of Toruna, reputed to be resistant to and utterly devoid of magic.